MilesCranmer/PySR/README.md

 # Introduction

-Let's create a PySR example.
+You might wish to try the interactive tutorial [here](https://colab.research.google.com/github/MilesCranmer/PySR/blob/master/examples/pysr_demo.ipynb), which uses the notebook in `examples/pysr_demo.ipynb`.

+We also give a quick demo here which you can paste into a Python runtime.
 First, let's import numpy to generate some test data:

 ```python
 import numpy as np